Shrine History: 2000 –

 In 2015, the Shrine joined the Churches Visitor & Tourism Association, and in 2021 our development manager became a trustee.

-The Shrine Information Centre was officially opened later that year by the Most.
-Rev. Peter Smith, Archbishop of Southwark on 28 October 2015 during the Diamond Jubilee celebrations.
+Later that year, the Shrine Information Centre was officially opened by the Most Rev. Peter Smith, Archbishop of Southwark, on 28 October 2015 during the Diamond Jubilee celebrations.

 In January 2016, the Development Manager went to Rome for the Year of Mercy, as outlined in the spring edition of ‘Carmelite News’: